jonathanSS/ClassImbalanceStudies/README.md

-# class_imbalance_studies
+# Towards Competitive Classifiers for Unbalanced Classification Problems

-Studies and experiments realised in a research about the class-imbalance scenario (Thesis)
+Code containing the studies and experiments realised the papers entitled "Towards Competitive Classifiers for Unbalanced Classification Problems" and "A Note On Summarising the Class-imbalance Extent for Comparing Unbalanced Multi-class Problems".
+Both summited to JCR indexed journals.